ivardesign/960-fixed-width-template/README.md

         I. Sitemap
        II.
 Links
       III.
 Contact

-  Consider how the main components like a header, main content and footer contain smaller components and how each may affect and/or connect to others at various screen sizes.
-How modular do these components need to be?
   Think about things like:

-    - Can I target each component with my CSS without assigning ID's and Classes?
-    - Where are classes/ID's obviously needed?
+    - How components like a header, main content and footer contain smaller components and how each may affect and/or connect to others at various screen sizes.
+    - How modular do these components need to be?
+    - How many components are needed to make up a button?
-    - Can I turn my navigation into a mobile-friendly navigation using the HTML that exists or do I need to edit my HTML more?
+    - Can I turn my navigation into a mobile-friendly navigation using the HTML that exists or can I edit my HTML more?
     - What approach am I going to use for my varying screen sizes;
       will I use Flexbox?
 Grid?
 Both?
 How and where?
+    - Can I target each component with my CSS without assigning ID's and Classes?
+    - Where are classes/ID's needed and should my component have isolated classes or can I rely on more global styles?
     - How will my component and its styles fit with/in the larger picture?

-    It may be helpful when starting, to put a border on each of the components to help visualize their box-model and interaction.
+  It may be helpful when starting to put a border on each of the components to help visualize their box-model and interaction.

   ### Design, Color Palette/Style Guide: